 - 1.Allows up to 15 ticks missing within one epoch;

 - 3.Allows data with better quality to be re-submitted in a limited timeframe before making the result official;

 - 4.Adopts OKEx price feeds as the secondary data source after one hour without better data source feed

 Maintaining the Oracle would require relatively more frequent on-chain operations, as a batch of 20-30 messages and signatures would be submitted to the smart contract every 30 minutes.
 To minimize gas usage:

-If a Rebalance was triggered at 14:00 UTC, the trading function for takers will be suspended until 02:00 UTC on the next day, same as the Primary Market.
+If a Rebalance was triggered at 14:00 UTC, the trading function for takers will be suspended until 02:00 am UTC on the next day.
+The same occurs on the Primary Market.

 Users can continue to place Post-Only orders during this time.
 All orders placed before the Rebalance will be cleared from the order book and will no longer be filled.
 Users will find the Status of such orders changed into “Expired” under Pending Orders.
 Users can cancel the pending orders at any time.